halleewong/ScribblePrompt/README.md

 ## Models

-We provide model weights for two versions of ScribblePrompt:
+We provide two versions of ScribblePrompt:

 * **ScribblePrompt Unet** with an efficient fully-convolutional architecture

 * **ScribblePrompt SAM** based on the [Segment Anything Model](https://github.com/facebookresearch/segment-anything)

-Both models have been trained with iterative **click, bounding box and scribble interactions** on a diverse collection of 65 medical imaging datasets.
+Both models have been trained with iterative **click, bounding box and scribble interactions** on a diverse collection of 65 medical imaging datasets with both real and synthetic labels.

 ## Installation